-The Company has also entered into a salary continuation agreement with Dennis R. Reed, the Company's Vice President of Sales.
-Mr. Reed's agreement, which expires on April 1, 2004, entitles Mr. Reed to receive a base salary of \$154,500.
-In the event Mr. Reed is terminated without cause by the Company within the term of his salary continuation agreement the Company is obligated to pay him his initial base salary for a period of twelve months following such termination.
-Mr. Reed has rights substantially the same as those granted Mr. Thomas in the event of a change in control during the term of his agreement.
+The Company also entered into an employment agreement with Dennis M. Reed, the Company's Vice President of Sales.
+Mr. Reed's current employment agreement, which expires annually on August 1 and automatically renews on an annual basis, entitles Mr. Reed to receive a base salary of \$165,000.
+Mr. Reed has rights substantially the same as those granted to Mr. Thomas in the event his employment is terminated without cause or in the event of a change in control.
+Upon the termination of his employment with the Company, Mr. Reed is prohibited from competing with the Company or attempting to solicit the Company's customers or employees for a period of one year.